mersenne1729/new-multiverse/README.md

+## Work in Progress
+This site is still very much in progress.

 ## Synopsis

 This site presents a platform for the multiverse theory, the mind-bending idea that there are many if not innumerable other universes beyond our own, featuring a *CORE* API, a leading open journal.